w3c/webappsec/admin/100_percent_https_roadmap.md

 100% HTTPS: Roadmap for the entire Web
 ======================================

-“Just turn on https” isn’t enough.
+Is “Just turn on TLS” and s/http/https/g good enough?
 ----------------------------------
 * Mixed content and secure <--> insecure information flows can violate the invariants of secure contexts.
 * Need a plan to manage upgrading static content, including URLs-as-data and URLs-as-stable-identifiers, to work with secure transports.
+* What would it look like if 'http' was a potentially secure scheme?

 Terminology
 -----------